-- 5. [...]
-In order to assess whether the activity is likely to cause damage to the quality of air, the quality of soil or the quality or status of water, or to animals or plants [...] within the meaning of paragraph 2 [...], points (a) to (d), (e) (ii), (i), (i)bis, (j), (k) and (p) (i) and (ii), one or more of the following elements shall be taken into account, where relevant: - (a) the conduct relates to an activity which is considered as risky or dangerous for the environment or human health, and requires an authorisation which was not obtained or complied with; - (b) the extent to which the values, parameters or limits set out in [...] one of the acts listed under paragraph 1, points (a) or (b), or in an authorisation issued for the activity are exceeded; - (c) whether the material or substance is classified as dangerous, hazardous or otherwise listed as harmful to the environment or human health. - 6. [...]
-In order to assess whether the quantity is negligible or non-negligible [...] within the meaning of paragraph 2 [...], points (e) (i), (f), (l), (m), (n), one or more of the following elements shall be taken into account, where relevant: - (a) the number of items subject to the offence; - (b) the extent to which [...] a regulatory threshold, value or another mandatory parameter foreseen in one of the acts listed under paragraph 1, points (a) or (b), is exceeded; - (c) the conservation status of the fauna or flora species concerned; - (d) the cost of restoration of environmental damage, when quantifiable.
+- 5. 4.
+Member States shall ensure that their national legislation specifies that the following elements shall be taken into account when assessing In order to assess whether the activity is likely to cause damage to the quality of air, the quality of soil or the quality or status of water, or to animals or plants for the purposes of the investigation, prosecution and adjudication of offences referred to in within the meaning of paragraph 2.4, points (a) to (d), (e) (ii), (i), (i), (j), (k) and (p) (i) and (ii), one or more of the following elements shall be taken into account, where relevant: - (a) the conduct relates to an activity which is considered as risky or dangerous for the environment or human health, and requires an authorisation which was not obtained or complied with; - (b) the extent to which the values, parameters or limits set out in legal acts one of the acts listed under paragraph 1, points (a) or (b), or in an authorisation issued for the activity are exceeded; - (c) whether the material or substance is classified as dangerous, hazardous or otherwise listed as harmful to the environment or human health. - 6.5.
+Member States shall ensure that their national legislation specifies that the following elements shall be taken into account when assessing In order to assess whether the quantity is negligible or non-negligible for the purposes of the investigation, prosecution and adjudication of offences referred to in within the meaning of paragraph 2 +, points (e) (i), (f), (l), (m), (n), one or more of the following elements shall be taken into account, where relevant: - (a) the number of items subject to the offence; - (b) the extent to which the a regulatory threshold, value or another mandatory parameter foreseen in one of the acts listed under paragraph 1, points (a) or (b), is exceeded;